muellermichel/Hybrid-Fortran/README.md

 Current Restrictions
 --------------------
-* Hybrid Fortran has only been tested using Fortran 90 syntax and its GNU Make based build system only supports Fortran 90 files (f90 / F90).
-Since the Hybrid Fortran preprocessor only operates on subroutines (i.e. it is not affected by OOP specific syntax), this restriction can be lifted soon.
-Please let me know whether you would like to use Hybrid Fortran for more recent Fortran versions, such that I can prioritize these changes.
+* Hybrid Fortran has only been tested using Fortran free form syntax and its GNU Make based build system only supports Fortran 90 (f90 / F90) files alongside h90/H90 files.

+* Kernel routines and routines that interface with kernels or need Hybrid Fortran's compile-time reshaping of data, need to be implemented as subroutines (no functions).

 * Hybrid Fortran maps your subroutines directly to CUDA Fortran subroutines, which leads to certain restrictions for subroutines calling, containing, or being called within GPU parallel regions:
    * Subroutines being called within GPU parallel regions must reside in the same h90/H90 file as their caller.